 Partners

-The First 100: Chicanas Changing History project is funded generously by the Anti-Racist Digital Research Initiative (ARDRI) with the UM Library, the U-M Institute for Research on Women and Gender (IRWG), the Inclusive History Project (IHP) at U-M, the Smithsonian’s Latino Initiatives Pool, administered by the Smithsonian National Museum of the American Latino, the Smithsonian’s National Museum of American History, and Chambers Lopez Strategies.
+The First 100: Chicanas Changing History project is funded generously by the Anti-Racist Digital Research Initiative (ARDRI) with the University of Michigan (U-M) Library, the U-M Institute for Research on Women and Gender (IRWG), the Inclusive History Project (IHP) at U-M, the Smithsonian’s Latino Initiatives Pool, administered by the Smithsonian National Museum of the American Latino, the Smithsonian’s National Museum of American History, and Chambers Lopez Strategies.

 Want to learn more?